-- Use the lowest operating temperature setting necessary to provide comfortably-hot water. - If your household has children or elderly or disabled residents, consider using a lower temperature setting. - Do not leave children, the elderly, or disabled persons unsupervised. - Do not allow small children to play unsupervised in the bathroom. - Do not allow anyone to change the water temperature while hot water is running. - Read all the instructions in this manual carefully before changing the temperature setting. - Feel the water before using it on children, the elderly, or the disabled. - If it is necessary to set the water temperature above 125°F (52°C), consider installing a thermostatically-controlled mixing valve or temperature-limiting valve.
+- Use the lowest operating temperature setting necessary to provide comfortably-hot water. - If your household has children or elderly or disabled residents, consider using a lower temperature setting. - Read all the instructions in this manual carefully before changing the temperature setting. - Feel the water before using it on children, the elderly, or the disabled. - If it is necessary to set the water temperature above 125°F (52°C), consider installing a thermostatically-controlled mixing valve or temperature-limiting valve.
 Contact a licensed plumber or your local plumbing authority for more information.

-This boiler's DHW temperature is set to $120^{\circ}F$ (49°C) at the factory for your safety and comfort.
+This boiler's water temperature is set to 120°F (49°C) at the factory for your safety and comfort.
 Increasing the temperature increases the risk of accidental scalding.
-Water temperatures at or above $125^{\circ}F$ ( $52^{\circ}C$ ) can cause instant scalding, severe burns, or death.
+Water temperatures at or above 125°F (52°C) can cause instant scalding, severe burns, or death.
 Before you decide to change the temperature setting, read the following charts carefully.

-Water Temperature Time in which a young child can suffer a full thickness (3rd degree) burn
+Water Time in which a young child can sur full thickness (3rd degree) burn

 160°F (70°C) Less than 1 second

 140°F (60°C) 1 second

 130°F (55°C) 10 seconds

 120°F (49°C) 10 minutes

 100°F (37°C) very low scald risk

-2. About the Boiler
+1. About the Boiler

-2.1 Items Included
+1.1 Items Included

 When you open the box, you will find the following items with the boiler.
-Check the box for each of the following items before installing the boiler.
+Check the box for each of the following items before installing the boiler